The Kelp Rescue Initiative

 Science Driven Restoration of Kelp Forests

-We helped to build and continue to be heavily involved in the Kelp Rescue Initiative, a project started in 2021, that is based at Bamfield Marine Sciences Centre (BMSC).
-The Kelp Rescue Initiative actively develops and tests scalable restoration approaches and leads research on kelp ecology, genetics and spatio-temporal kelp dynamics.
+We helped to build and continue to co-lead the Kelp Rescue Initiative, a project started in 2021, that is based at Bamfield Marine Sciences Centre (BMSC).
+The Kelp Rescue Initiative actively develops and tests scalable restoration approaches and leads research on kelp ecology, genetics, and spatio-temporal kelp dynamics.

 Kelp Restoration

 Kelps provide essential marine habitats throughout the Northeast Pacific and fuel the productivity of coastal ecosystems.
-Yet, kelp forest ecosystems are highly vulnerable to climate change, with increasingly frequent marine heatwaves a key threat.
-Active interventions, including restoration efforts, are therefore needed to improve the outlook for the persistence of kelp forest ecosystems.
-Working in collaboration with Kelp Rescue Initiative we have conducted some kelp restoration trials, including the use of “green gravel” and other outplanting methods, in British Columbia.
-These include large-scale manipulative field experiments in Barkley Sound and in the North Salish Sea.
-Additionally, we are working to understand how kelp forest restoration can best support fish populations.
-These results fill a fundamental knowledge gap that currently limits our ability to meaningfully scale-up kelp restoration efforts.
+Yet, kelp forest ecosystems are vulnerable to climate change, with increasingly frequent marine heatwaves and associated urchin barrens a key threat.
+Active interventions, including restoration efforts, are needed to improve the outlook for the persistence of kelp forest ecosystems.
+As the Kelp Rescue Initiative, we are advancing kelp culturing and restoration methods, including the use of “green gravel” and other outplanting approaches, on the British Columbia coastline.
+This work includes large-scale manipulative kelp field experiments and monitoring in Barkley Sound and the North Salish Sea, working from our kelp nurseries at Bamfield Marine Sciences Centre and Deep Bay Marine Field Station, respectively.
+Additionally, we are working to understand how kelp forest restoration benefits fish and invertebrate species.
+This work fills a critical knowledge gap that currently limits our ability to meaningfully scale-up kelp restoration efforts.

-Baum Lab Team members: Dr. Lauren Dykman (KRI Restoration Science Lead), Maisie Roy-Musor (Culturing and Innovation Tech), Lauren Shea (Research Tech and Operations Specialist), Tessa Rehill (MSc student), Matt Bakken (Research Assistant), Alec Jones (Research Assistant)
+Baum Lab Team members: Dr. Lauren Dykman (KRI Restoration Science Lead), Maisie Roy-Musor (KRI Culturing and Innovation Tech), Lauren Shea (Research Tech and Operations Specialist), Tessa Rehill (MSc student), Matt Bakken (Research Assistant), Alec Jones (Research Assistant)

 Marine Heatwaves

-In Barkley Sound, we are working to document and understand long-term changes in kelp and other algal communities, including those wrought by the 2014-2017 marine heatwave.
+In Barkley Sound, we are working to document and understand long-term changes in kelp and other algal communities, including those wrought by the 2014-2017 marine heatwave, also known as ‘the Blob’.
 This research is conducted in collaboration with Kelp Rescue, and builds from Dr. Chris Neufeld and Dr. Sam Starko’s years of kelp monitoring in Barkley Sound.

 Baum Lab Team members: Dr. Lauren Dykman (KRI Restoration Science Lead), Lauren Shea (Research Tech and Operations Specialist), Matt Csordas (PhD Candidate)